kubeshop/testkube/docs/docs/0-cloud.md

 Testkube Agent opens networking connection into Testkube Cloud API, which stays active and it's main purpose is to start listening for Testkube Cloud commands.

+Your existing Open Source Testkube installation can be also converted into Testkube Cloud agent, data will be passed and managed by
+Testkube servers (Coming Soon!)

 ## Installing Agent

 Please follow [install steps](0-testkube-cloud/installing-agent.md) for getting ready to use Testkube Agent